 So, why hasn't this condition received much attention or proper diagnosis?

-According to a recent survey conducted by the American Osteopathic Association, many patients delay diagnosis and treatment because they fear that they will be perceived as "faking" the disease or simply complaining.
+According to a survey conducted by the American Osteopathic Association, many patients delay diagnosis and treatment because they fear that they will be perceived as "faking" the disease or simply complaining.
 "As fibromyalgia gains more attention, now more than ever, patients can move beyond the stigma, relieve the symptoms of this condition with treatment, and lead full lives," says Dr. Caudle.

 What are the symptoms?